Live a long and vibrant life

-Having a healthy heart can help you live a long and vibrant life.
-Each year approximately 160,000 people1 in the UK die from heart and circulatory disease, making it the number one killer.
+Each year approximately 160,000 people in the UK die from heart and circulatory disease, making it the number one killer.
 Every seven minutes someone suffers from a heart attack and every twelve minutes someone has a stroke.
 These are scary statistics.

 If you want to try and reduce your chances of suffering from a heart condition in the near or distant future, there are a number of things you can do, as we’ll explain in this guide.

-Research by the World Health Organisation (WHO)2 shows that 3 in 5 cardiovascular deaths and more than three quarters of coronary heart disease deaths are caused by the seven lifestyle factors outlined below:
+Research by the World Health Organisation (WHO) shows that 3 in 5 cardiovascular deaths and more than three quarters of coronary heart disease deaths are caused by the seven lifestyle factors outlined below:

 Being obese or overweight and carrying extra weight around your middle can increase your chances of having heart disease, type 2 diabetes and some forms of cancer.
 It can also shorten your life expectancy.
 If you want to lower your BMI, try to exercise more and eat a balanced, healthy diet.